WhitestormJS/whitestormjs.github.io/src/pages/docs/vmouse.md

 ---

-We noted that usage of _cursor in 3D is a bit uncomfortable in Three.js_ cause you need to wrap that functionality (project the cursor in 3D coordinates with camera) and decided to create our own wrapping of it.
+We noticed that usage of _cursor in 3D is a bit uncomfortable in Three.js_ cause you need to wrap that functionality (project the cursor in 3D coordinates with camera) and decided to create our own wrapping of it.

 ## DOM-like events